camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/30-message-events.html.md

 <div class="alert alert-warning">
   <strong>Current limitation:</strong>

-  `correlationKeys` is matched against process instance variables only.
+  <code>correlationKeys</code> is matched against process instance variables only.
 These are variables that are globally visible throughout the process instance.

   Accordingly, variables that are defined in the scope of a child execution (e.g. in a subprocess) are not considered for correlation.
 </div>